 These days people are snapping a lot of selfies, those close-up self-portraits taken with a cell-phone camera.
 Could this activity foretell a coming trend in which more of us turn inward to take close-ups of our psychological self?
 When we penetrate our psyche, new intelligence about the nature of our suffering is disclosed.

-Let’s take a close-up of the mild-to-serious form of suffering known as worry.
+Let’s snap a close-up of the mild-to-serious form of suffering known as worry.
 Worrywarts abound, and many of them are highly skilled at picturing worst-case scenarios.
 They’re good at taking snapshots of things that are happening only in their imagination.

 Not only do they worry, they worry for nothing much of the time.
 The things they worry about frequently never happen.
 So worriers suffer for nothing.
 That’s at least as bad as working for nothing or crying for nothing.